Blog Series: What is the Penalty for Noncompliance with the Corporate Transparency Act?

 Posted on 11/17/2023 at 01:43 PM by Charles Telk

 On January 1, 2024, the Corporate Transparency Act will require millions of U.S. companies to file first-time beneficial ownership information reports with the U.S. Department of Treasury Financial Crimes Enforcement Network.
-For the next several weeks, Dickinson Law will cover some of the most significant reporting obligations as well as what businesses, financial institutions, and existing entities need to know about the changes.
+For the next several weeks, Dickinson Bradshaw will cover some of the most significant reporting obligations as well as what businesses, financial institutions, and existing entities need to know about the changes.

 The Corporate Transparency Act (2021) (the “Act”) requires reporting companies to file reports with the Financial Crimes Enforcement Network (FinCEN) identifying the company’s beneficial owners and company applicants starting on January 1, 2024.
 Reports must be filed using FinCEN’s electronic filing system.
 Failure to comply with either reporting obligation could lead to both civil and/or criminal penalties.